chiefcomm/home-assistant-omada/Omada v5.x/README.md

 # Home Assistant Omada Add-On
-This add-on brings the Omada Controller directly into Home Assistant running on an ARM, x64 or x86 processor.
+This add-on brings the Omada Controller directly into Home Assistant running on a Raspberry Pi and AMD64 systems (NUC etc).

-Omada Stable is created from Omada Beta (both in this repository), as soon as the beta add-on is updated to the latest stable upstream version.
+This stable version is based on Omada v5.13 and has experimental support for Raspberry Pi and AMD64 systems.
+Feedback is welcome!

-# Contribution
+# About this Add-On
-This add-on is a fork of Matt Bentleys [docker-omada-cotroller](https://github.com/mbentley/docker-omada-controller) and jkunczik [home-assistant-omada](https://github.com/jkunczik/home-assistant-omada) would not have been possible without thier excellent work.
+This add-on is a fork of Matt Bentleys [docker-omada-controller](https://github.com/mbentley/docker-omada-controller)  would not have been possible without his excellent work.
 Other than in the original docker omada controller, this add-on stores all persistent data in the /data directory, so that it is compatible with Home assistant.
-This Add-On would not be possible without the effort of other people.
-Pull requests for version updates or new features are always more than welcome.
-Special thanks goes to DraTrav for pushing this Add-On forward!